vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 ## Cutover rollback

-### When using -v2 commands
+### When using --v2 commands

 MoveTables v2 supports cutover rollbacks via the MoveTables --ReverseTraffic command.
-ReverseTraffic supports the `-dry_run` flag and we recommend using it to verify what actions ReverseTraffic will take.
+ReverseTraffic supports the `--dry_run` flag and we recommend using it to verify what actions ReverseTraffic will take.
-Then remove -dry_run when you are prepared to actually ReverseTraffic.
+Then remove --dry_run when you are prepared to actually ReverseTraffic.
 The default ReverseTraffic behavior is to switch all traffic in a single command, meaning that Vitess switches all reads and then writes if you use this default option.

-1. Depending on what `-table_type` you are using, you will use one of the four following commands:
+1. Depending on what `--table_type` you are using, you will use one of the four following commands:

 - Default (switches all tablet types)

 ```
-vtctlclient -server vtctld.host:15999 MoveTables -dry_run ReverseTraffic targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- --dry_run ReverseTraffic targetkeyspace.workflowname
 ```

 - RDONLY:

 ```
-vtctlclient -server vtctld.host:15999 MoveTables -tablet_types=rdonly -dry_run ReverseTraffic targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- --tablet_types=rdonly --dry_run ReverseTraffic targetkeyspace.workflowname
 ```

 - REPLICA:

 ```
-vtctlclient -server vtctld.host:15999 MoveTables -tablet_types=replica -dry_run ReverseTraffic targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- --tablet_types=replica --dry_run ReverseTraffic targetkeyspace.workflowname
 ```

 - PRIMARY:

 ```
-vtctlclient -server vtctld.host:15999 MoveTables -tablet_types=primary -dry_run ReverseTraffic targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- --tablet_types=primary --dry_run ReverseTraffic targetkeyspace.workflowname
 ```

-### When using -v1 commands
+### When using --v1 commands

 #### Writes have not been switched